GTBitsOfGood/medshare-frontend/README.md

 # Medshare

-Work-in-progress inventory management that is being developed for Medshare
+Work-in-progress inventory management system that is being developed for Medshare

 ## Setup